Robinpig/Note/docs/CS/Distributed/Distributed.md

 What happens if multiple clients read or modify different copies of data simultaneously or within a short period.
 There’s no single right answer to that question, since these semantics are different depending on the application, but they are well studied in the context of consistency models.

+A history is a collection of operations, including their concurrent structure.
+A consistency model is a set of histories.
+Consistency models describe what expectations clients might have in terms of possible returned values despite the existence of multiple copies of data and concurrent accesses to it.

 *Consistency models* provide different semantics and guarantees.
 You can think of a consistency model as a contract between the participants: what each replica has to do to satisfy the required semantics, and what users can expect when issuing read and write operations.

-Consistency models describe what expectations clients might have in terms of possible returned values despite the existence of multiple copies of data and concurrent accesses to it.

-A consistency model is a set of histories.

 From [Jepsen Consistency Models](https://jepsen.io/consistency):